realshubhamraut/Advanced-Medical-Recommendation-System-with-Flask-on-Azure/readme.md

 ---
-and finally issues and improvements / pull requests are always welcomed
+and finally issues and improvements / pull requests are always welcomed.

 #### ⚠️ Disclaimer:

-Important: This project is provided for experimental purposes only.
-I have only designed to explore the possibilities of integrating healthcare with AI.
+Important: This project is provided for experimental purposes only. and I have only designed it in a way to explore the possibilities of integrating healthcare with AI.
 Always seek the advice of qualified medical professionals regarding any medical diagnosis or treatment.
-Do not solely rely on the outputs of this system for clinical decisions.
+Do not solely rely on the outputs of this repository for clinical decisions.

 ---
 *connect with me on [LinkedIn](https://www.linkedin.com/in/contactshubhamraut/) to develop something cool.*